Aerodynamic development of front wing for F1 2026 Regulations

 Numerical simulation

-Numerical evaluation where conducted on STAR-CMM+ where the initial phase was a convergence study to ensure proper balance between accuracy and computational cost resulting in a convergency around 20 millions cells by increasing the mesh density around the small apertures and wings while maintaining the rest of the chassis coarse due to minimal detail CAD.
+Numerical evaluation where conducted on STAR-CMM+ where the initial phase was a convergence study to ensure proper balance between accuracy and computational cost resulting in a convergence around 25-30 millions cells by increasing the mesh density around the small apertures and wings while maintaining the rest of the chassis coarse due to minimal detailed CAD.

-Finally, the continuum used k-omega SST segregated flow for more accurate force prediction and residuals convergence compared to k-epsilon turbulent model in a symmetrical domain providing a blockage lower than 1% and a
+Finally, the continuum used k-omega SST segregated flow for more accurate force prediction and residuals convergence compared to k-epsilon turbulent model in a half domain providing a blockage lower than 1%.

 Outcomes